cpappas18/cheatsheet/career and personal development.md

   <summary> Running between September and December </summary>

 * [DS4A/Women](https://www.correlation-one.com/data-science-for-all-women) is a virtual 7-week Data Science program for women that teaches you real-world data analysis skills  concluding with a team project, and lets you network and be matched with a mentor. **Runs Sep-Oct, :watch:**
-* [AI Launch Lab R&D Program](https://launchlab.ai/rd-program/) is a research and development program that has you working on a real-world (no like, actually) AI project under a mandator (a company, a PhD student, etc.) **Runs Sep-Nov, :watch:**
+* [AI Launch Lab R&D Program](https://launchlab.ai/rd-program/) is a research and development program that has you working on a real-world AI projects. **Runs Sep-Nov, :watch:**

 </details>

 ## Hackathons
+All the hackathons listed below are either Canadian or open to Canadians, with some being restricted to certain provinces.
+Most, if not all, of these are free.
+Most of these welcome all skill levels, but please refer to the websites for the most recent information on eligiblity, schedule, and prizes.

 <details>
   <summary> Running between January and April </summary>

+* [SheHacks](https://shehacks.ca/) is Canada's largest 36-hour hackathon for women-identifying people of all skill levels. **Runs Jan 8-10th, 2021**
+* [MLH Local Hack Day: Build](https://localhackday.mlh.io/) is a celebration of hacking where you complete weekly and daily challenges to gain points and then build something at one of the partner hackathons. **Runs Jan 10-18th, 2021**
+* [ElleHacks](https://ellehacks.com/) is a student-led women-only 36-hour hackathon for all skill levels. **Runs Jan 15-17th, 2021**
+* [McHacks](https://mchacks.ca/) is McGill University's 36-hour global collegiate hackathon for all skill levels. **Runs Jan 29-31st, 2021**
+* [MLH Local Hack Day: Share](https://localhackday.mlh.io/) is a celebration of sharing everything you’ve learned as a hacker by completing weekly and daily challenges at all skill levels to gain points. **Runs Mar 28th-Apr 5th, 2021**

 </details>

 <details>
   <summary> Running between May and August </summary>

+* [InternHacks](https://internhacks.com/) is a cross between an internship and a hackathon sponsored by major tech companies. **Runs May-Jul, 2021**
+* [natHACKS](https://natuab.ca/event/nathack) is Alberta’s 64-hour inaugural brain-computer interface hackathon. **Runs Jul 30th-Aug 2nd, 2021**
-* [TechNova](https://www.itstechnova.org/) is UWaterloo's first global women-in-tech hackathon, featuring a 3-day workshop period followed by the 36-hour hackathon and concluding with a 5-day networking period. **Applications close July 12th, runs Aug 24-29th 2021**
+* [TechNova](https://www.itstechnova.org/) is UWaterloo's first global women-in-tech hackathon, featuring a 3-day workshop period followed by the 36-hour hackathon and concluding with a 5-day networking period. **Runs Aug 24-29th, 2021**

 </details>

 <details>
   <summary> Running between September and December </summary>

+* [Hack the North](https://hackthenorth.com/) is Canada's biggest hackathon, where 3000+ students of all skill levels come together for 36 hours to build a project in teams of up to 4 people. **Runs Sept 17-19th 2021**

 </details>